Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 The Financial Conduct Authority (FCA) plays a crucial role in the industry of car financing, as it is a regulatory body that has actively been involved in investigating financial situations to ensure that customers who have been victims of mis-selling and unfair practices will receive the appropriate compensation.

-FCA has also been vital in building confidence among consumers to check their agreements and make their claims despite the lengthy and tedious process involved.
+FCA has been key in giving the confidence to consumers to check their agreements and go ahead with their claims in spite of how drawn-out and labourious the procedure may be.

 Who Can Claim a Refund?

-Everyone who has mis-sold a car finance agreement by Close Brothers Finance is entitled to a refund, with no exceptions.
+Everyone who has been mis-sold a car finance agreement by Close Brothers Finance is entitled to a refund, with no exceptions.
 So if you’ve been mis-sold, then don’t worry, as you can make a claim.
-Here are specific eligibility criteria that will help you determine if you are subjected to mis-selling.
+Here are specific eligibility criteria that will help you determine if you are subject to mis-selling.
 Check your loan agreement for any of the following issues.
-If any of them are present, then you may be eligible for compensation.
+If any of them are present, then you may be eligible for a Close Brothers claim.

 1. Hidden Commissions in Finance Agreements